deltachat/deltachat-pages/_posts/2019-12-13-deltachat-identity.md

 that we can use the advantages of the E-Mail network.

-For now we only set it up with our Discourse Forum - setting it up for other [Discourse](https://www.discourse.org/) instances is easy. *(If you want to set it up for your forum, write me a message:
+For now we only set it up with our Discourse Forum - setting it up for other [Discourse](https://www.discourse.org/) instances is easy though. *(If you want to set it up for your forum, write me a message:
 [compl4xx@testrun.org](mailto:compl4xx@testrun.org).)* But in theory, it could be used for any web service - ownCloud, Mastodon, or other decentralized services are well suited for this.